Documentation

 Sensors are used to gather climate info, soil moisture, water levels, light intensity and more.
 MudPi has support for a number of sensors out of the box and is easy to expand support to others.

-To add a sensor to MudPi you will put a sensor configuration object in the sensors array.
-The minimum required options in a sensor config are type, pin, and key.
+To add a sensor to MudPi, place a sensor configuration object in the sensors array within a sensor type worker.
+The minimum required options are type, pin, and key:

 {